Housing for international students

 • Water tax: € 100-200

-• Sewage charge: € 70-20
+• Sewage charge: € 70-120

 Exemption

 As a student, your income is probably low.
 Therefore you may be eligible for a tax waiver.
-You can find instructions to apply for a tax waiver in the same letter, as mentioned above.
+You can find instructions to apply for a tax waiver in the same letter as mentioned above.

 Housing benefit

 You may be eligible for housing benefit (‘huurtoeslag’ in Dutch).
 This is a subsidy provided by the Dutch government.
 Whether you are eligible for this benefit, depends on several personal factors like your age and income.
 Moreover, there are requirements for the type of accommodation and the monthly rent.
 For example, you must have your own front door and the monthly rent cannot be too high.
-Because of these specific requirements, the number of homes eligible for housing benefit is very limited and in high demand.
+Because of these specific requirements, the number of homes eligible for housing benefit is very limited and those homes are in high demand.
 In general, accommodation in the private housing market doesn’t qualify for housing benefit, because the rent is too high.

 Applying for housing benefit